 - Can easily rip full sheet tougher woods with considerable precision

 - Quite expensive compared to other saws

 - The guide rail seems a little bit warped

 What Are the Difference between DEWALT vs. Makita Cordless Track Saws

-Now, if you’re still confused which one to choose, here’s the tip.
-Remember your needs, and ask yourself what projects do you currently have?
-Are they light or heavy-tasks?
+Now, if you’re still confused about which one to choose, here’s a tip.
+Remember your needs, and ask yourself what projects do you currently have.
+Are they light or heavy tasks?
 All these essential questions will certainly play a role in picking the right track saw for your needs.